ajahne/blog/_posts/2018-11-27-javascript-array-level-up.md

 console.log(c2);  //[1, 2, 3, 4, 5]
 {% endhighlight %}

-There are a couple cases where this may be useful, but generally I still recommended **creating an array by using the array literal syntax** we have gotten accustom too:
+There are a couple cases where this may be useful, but generally I still recommended **creating an array by using the array literal syntax** we have become accustomed to:
 {% highlight js %}
 const a = [1,2,3,4,5];
 {% endhighlight %}